 My personal towels were the worst of the lot.
 Those towels would trap the stink and the washcloth even became caked with soap.
 I’ve seriously never seen anything like it.

 A few months back I had gotten to the point where constantly using stinky towels was all driving me nuts.
-I turned to Google to find out how to get the soap scum out of my washcloths and that in turn led me to looking to find how to stop towels from stinking.
+I turned to Google to find out how to get the soap scum out of my washcloths and that in turn led me to looking for the best way to wash towels to stop them from stinking.

 I was a bit surprised by what I read to do, but I was willing to try anything to not smell stinky towels in the bathroom anymore.
 The cleaning process actually ended up working quite well, but it was two little items that I added later that really helped make it all work.